bryantanjw/lesswrong-gpt/README.md

 ## Credits

-This project was referenced from [McKay Wrigley](https://twitter.com/mckaywrigley)'s Wait But Why GPT
+This project was inspired by [McKay Wrigley](https://twitter.com/mckaywrigley)'s Wait But Why GPT